jungsoft/rajska/README.md

 ### Object Scope Authorization

-Absinthe middleware to perform object scoping.
+Absinthe Phase to perform object scoping.

 Authorizes all Absinthe's [objects](https://hexdocs.pm/absinthe/Absinthe.Schema.Notation.html#object/3) requested in a query by checking the value of the field defined in each object meta `scope`.

 Usage:

-[Create your Authorization module and add it and ObjectScopeAuthorization to your Absinthe.Schema](#usage).
+[Create your Authorization module and add it and ObjectScopeAuthorization to your Absinthe pipeline](#usage).
 Then set the scope of an object:

 ```elixir
 object :user do